capr/capr/README.md

 ### Terra

 Related to LuaJIT is [Terra](https://terralang.org), a low-level system programming language that is meta-programmed in Lua.
 Although it's a LLVM frontend, Terra's metaprograming features allow you to "lift it up" from its basic C semantics to C++ level capabilities and beyond, so you can code at different levels of abstraction without sacrificing performance, which is arguably the holy grail of all programming.
-Here's some of the more advanced stuff that I've been doing with it:
+Here's some of the more advanced stuff that I've done with it:

   * [terra.layer](https://luapower.com/terra.layer), a HTML-like box-model layouting and rendering engine in Terra with a C API.
   * [terra.tr](https://luapower.com/terra.tr), a Unicode text layouting and rendering engine in Terra with a C API.
   * [terra.binder](https://luapower.com/terra.binder), Terra build system, C header generator and LuaJIT ffi binding generator.